abulka/todomvc-ecs/readme.md

 You can attach even Components that have no actual data.
 Sometimes this technique is useful to mark entities e.g. a `dirty` Component flag for rendering purposes, or a `delete` Component flag etc. so that a System selector matches on this condition (of having this flag) and triggers that particular System to run.
 This technique is further discussed in the section entitled [Components as Flags](#components-as-flags), later.

+Here is an example of adding various 'Flag' Components to an entity - of course you would name the components better e.g. in TodoMVC-ECS `editingmode` is such a Component used as a flag.
+The presence of the flag Component on an entity will trigger a particular System.
+Notice that in this example the Component data is either an empty object `{}` or `null`.
+Typically (though your situation may be different) its the presence of the Component attached to the entity that matters, not the Component data.

 ```javascript
 e.setComponent('Flag', {})
 e.setComponent('Flag2', null)